 “Many animals found in the cave are not dependent on these in the cave food sources.
 These animals include: Those that only occasionally visit the cave such as raccoons; those which leave the cave to food such as crickets; and those which only use the cave part of the year such as hibernating bats in the winter.”

-MAKC monitoring in the entrance area of the cave since the acquisition shows a variety of fauna there, including deer (Cervidae); black bear (Ursus americanus); Porcupines (Erethizon dorsatum); Raccoons (Procyon lotor); fisher (artes pennant); red fox (Vulpes Vulpes); coyote (Canis latrans); turkey vulture (Cathartes aura); eastern gray squirrel (Sciurus carolinensis); and groundhog (Marmota monax).
-Only evidence of porcupines and raccoons (scatologica evidence) exists further than the twilight zone or surface entrance area at this time.
+MAKC camera, track, and scat monitoring in the cave’s entrance shows a variety of fauna there, including deer (Odocolieus virginianus); black bear (Ursus americanus); porcupine (Erethizon dorsatum); raccoon (Procyon lotor); fisher (Martes pennanti); red fox (Vulpes vulpes); coyote (Canis latrans); turkey vulture (Cathartes aura); eastern gray squirrel (Sciurus carolinensis); and groundhog (Marmota monax).
+Porcupines, raccoons and fishers venture further than the twilight zone beyond the surface entrance area.

 The MAKC will continue work to document all cave fauna.